 If the noise has developed over time, then it could have something to do with aged components.
 If the noise started up after installing some sort of upgraded suspension component, then we want to double-check the work and make sure nothing was left loose or installed inappropriately.

 You’ll also want to see if the replacement of your new part accelerated the wear of an older part.
 An example would be replacing front struts with 100K on them without replacing the strut mount bearings.
 The new and fast reacting component of the upgraded struts can unmask the worn out strut bearings you had the whole time.
 It’s like buying a new pair of shoes but still keeping the old laces.
-Some of these things just rely heavily on the other.
+Some of these components heavily rely on the other.

 - Is the noise only on certain types of road surfaces?

 - Does the noise vary with speed?

 - Is it only over bumps or on full steering wheel lock?

 - Does the noise come from both sides or just one?

 - Is the noise more pronounced in cold weather versus hot?

 All these questions and more need to be asked to paint the best picture of the problem.
 Generally speaking, most clunking comes from loose components such as sway links and tie rod ends that were not securely fastened.
 Loud bangs or knocking sounds are from physical contact of hard items.
 Inspect the suspension for shiny spots that indicate where two pieces of metal are hitting each other.
 Squeaks and squeals will generally come from components that rotate over each other.
 In this case, examine strut bearings and sway bar bushings.